Ns-Dev64/Placement-Management-Fullstack/README.md

 ### Configuration
 Before running the application, you need to set up environment variables to configure the following:

--`PORT`: The port number where the server will run.
+- `PORT`: The port number where the server will run.
--`MONGO_URI`: The connection string for MongoDB.
+- `MONGO_URI`: The connection string for MongoDB.
--`EMAIL`: The email address used for application-related communication.
+- `EMAIL`: The email address used for application-related communication.
--`APP_PASSWORD`: The password for the email account.
+- `APP_PASSWORD`: The password for the email account.
 You can create a .env file in the root directory and define these variables:

 ```.env